Louisiana Tech vs. Southern Miss NCAA Football Odds, Plays and Insights | November 19, 2021

 Southern Miss Stats and Trends

-- So far this season Southern Miss has two wins against the spread.
+- Thus far this season Southern Miss has two wins against the spread.

-- The Golden Eagles have been underdogs by 16.5 points or more three times this year and covered the spread once.
+- This year, the Golden Eagles have just one against the spread win in three games as an underdog of 16.5 points or more.

-- Southern Miss' games this season have hit the over on just two of 10 set point totals (20%).
+- Southern Miss' games this season have gone over the total in just two out of 10 opportunities (20%).

-- The Golden Eagles have turned the ball over 25 times this season, eight more turnovers than the Bulldogs have forced (17).
+- This year the Golden Eagles have turned the ball over 25 times, eight more than the Bulldogs' takeaways (17).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.